dotnet/runtimelab/designs/SpanMarshallers.md

 }
 ```

-The constructors now require an additional `int` parameter specifying the native size of the collection elements, represented as `TCollectionElement` above.
+The constructors now require an additional `int` parameter specifying the native size of a collection element.
+The collection element type is represented as `TCollectionElement` above, and can be any type the marshaller defines.
 As the elements may be marshalled to types with different native sizes than managed, this enables the author of the generic collection marshaller to not need to know how to marshal the elements of the collection, just the collection structure itself.

 The `GetManagedValueAtIndex` method and `Count` getter are used in the process of marshalling from managed to native.
 The generated code will iterate through `Count` elements (retrieved through `GetManagedValueAtIndex`) and assign their marshalled result to the address represented by `GetOffsetForNativeValueAtIndex` called with the same index.
 Then either the `Value` property getter will be called or the marshaller's `GetPinnableReference` method will be called, depending on if pinning is supported in the current scenario.